MaroonBrian1928/SpongeBot/README.md

 - `quote` – Random SpongeBob quote.
 - `meme` – Random meme/GIF URL from the `memes` list.
-- `spongebot`, `karate`, `spongebob`, `magic_conch` – Specific GIFs tied to those JSON keys (Magic Conch also replies with a random response).
+- `spongebot`, `karate`, `spongebob`, `magic_conch` – Specific GIFs tied to those JSON keys (Magic Conch also replies with a random response and provides an “Ask Again” button).
 - `mocktext`, `wumbo` – Transform provided text into mocking case or upside-down “wumbo” text.
+- `fun` – Posts the classic F.U.N. song lines with a themed GIF.
 - `trivia` – Interactive multiple-choice trivia card.

 If you do not pick an option, nothing is sent (the command requires a choice).